rickbarrette/redmine_qbo/README.md

 Note: Although the core functionality is complete, this project is still under development & the master branch may be unstable.
 Tags should be stable and are recommended

-Use tags Version 1.0.0 & up for Redmine 4+ and Version 0.8.1 for Redine 3 & down
+Use tags Version 1.0.0+ for Redmine 4+ and Version 0.8.1 for Redine 3

 #### Features
 * Issues can be assigned to a Customer via drop down in the edit Issue form